Avigdor Arikha: Art career

 In the late 1950s, Arikha established himself as an abstract painter, but he eventually came to think of abstraction as a dead end.
 In 1965 he stopped painting and began drawing, only from life, treating all subjects in a single sitting.
 He engaged in drawing and printmaking only for the next eight years.
 In 1973, he resumed painting and became "perhaps the best painter from life in the last decades of the 20th century", as he was hailed in an obituary in Economist magazine.

 Arikha painted directly from the subject in natural light only, using no preliminary drawing, finishing a painting, pastel, print, ink, or drawing in one session.
 His profound knowledge of art techniques and masterly draughtsmanship enabled him to abide by this principle of immediacy, partly inspired by Chinese brush painting.
 It was a principle he shared with his close friend Henri Cartier-Bresson, to whose "instant décisif" it was analogous.

 He never drew from memory or photographs, aiming to depict the truth of what lay before his eyes at that moment.
 He is noted for his portraits, nudes, still lifes, and landscapes, rendered realistically and spontaneously.
 In their radical spatial composition, his work clearly harks back to abstraction, and in particular Mondrian.

-Arikha painted a number of commissioned portraits, including that of H.M.
-Queen Elizabeth, the Queen Mother (1983), Lord Home of the Hirsel, former Prime Minister of the United Kingdom (1988), both in the collection of the Scottish National Portrait Gallery, Edinburgh.
+Arikha painted a number of commissioned portraits, including that of Queen Elizabeth the Queen Mother (1983), Lord Home of the Hirsel, former Prime Minister of the United Kingdom (1988), both in the collection of the Scottish National Portrait Gallery, Edinburgh.
 Other portraits include those of Catherine Deneuve (1990) for the French State, or that of the former Prime Minister Pierre Mauroy for the city of Lille.

 Arikha also illustrated texts by Samuel Beckett, with whom he maintained a close friendship until the writer's death.
+Beckett wrote of Arikha, “I have not ceased to admire … his acuity of vision, sureness of execution, and incomparable grasp of the past and of the problems that beset continuance.
+It is perhaps in this double awareness, at once transcended and implicit in his work, that he is in a sense heroically alone.”